junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Hey, buddy."
 He reaches a hand toward Cas, touching his back, shaking him gently.
 Only to feel a handful of stickiness.
 Castiel's eyes are shut tight, not moving an inch.

-Dean's stomach knits into a knot, sinking straight to the bottom.
+Dean's stomach knots, sinking straight to the bottom.
 "No, no, no. Cas!
 Cas!"
 His palm comes back full of blood, fresh and iron sweet, tempting his own vamp fangs sticking out on instinct.

 Dean swallows hard, holding his breath just in case he can't restrain himself.
 His throat screams in thirst, he forces it down.